 Co-owner and teacher

-- Experience in teaching French: 8 years.
-5 countries: France, Burkina Faso, England, Germany, Netherlands.
-Students between 1 and 87 years old, in language schools, university, primary school, companies… She enjoys working with different sorts of students although she is best known for being very good at teaching little ones!
+She has taught French for 8 years and 5 countries; with Students between 1 and 87 years old, in language schools, university, primary school, companies… She enjoys working with different sorts of students although she is best known for being very good at teaching little ones!

 Co-owner and teacher

-- Experience in teaching French: 8 years.
-3 countries: Australia, Poland, Netherlands.
+She has taught French for 9 year and in 3 countries (Australia, Poland, Netherlands).
 From students at the university of Melbourne to companies in Holland, from adults in evening courses to bilingual teenagers (at International School of Amsterdam) willing to expand their language usage and study French culture and literature.

 Nausicaa was born and raised in Marseille, a sunny harbour city near the Mediterranean sea.
 As she grew up in both French and Chilean cultures, she has been travelling and living in Latin America and Europe since she was little.
 She holds a Master’s Degree of Cultural Management and then followed the DAEFLE (Diplôme d’Aptitude à l’Enseignement du Français Langue Étrangère) of the Alliance française Paris Ile-de-France.
 Nausicaa gave private French language lessons to adults in Chile and in the Netherlands when she arrived in 2013.